koltyakov/gosip/README.md

 FBA - Form-based authentication for SharePoint On-Premises.

-TMG - Microsoft Forefront Threat Management Gateway, currently is legacy but was a popular way of exposing SharePoint into external world back in the days.
+TMG - Microsoft Forefront Threat Management Gateway, currently is legacy but was a popular way of exposing SharePoint into the external world back in the days.

 ```golang
 // AuthCnfg - FBA/TMG auth config structure